Big Eyes: Plot

-Walter opens his own gallery selling Margaret's art, and eventually hits on the idea of making cheap reproductions of Margaret's works, which sell in huge numbers.
+Walter opens his own gallery selling Margaret's art and eventually comes up with the idea of making cheap reproductions of Margaret's works, which sell in huge numbers.
 The family moves into a mansion.
 Walter spends his time hobnobbing with celebrities while Margaret is stuck at home, feeling increasingly isolated.
 He even makes Margaret lie to Jane about who is doing the paintings.

 One day, she finds a crate full of paintings of Parisian street scenes, all signed "S. CENIC".
-She realizes that she has never actually seen Walter paint, and discovers that he has been painting over the name of the original artist and claiming these paintings as his own.
+She realizes that she has never actually seen Walter paint and discovers that he has been painting over the name of the original artist and claiming these paintings as his own.
 When confronted, he says he always wanted to be an artist but never had the talent.

 Disillusioned, Margaret indicates that she is losing her interest in continuing the ruse, so Walter threatens to have her killed.
 Later, he tells her of his plan to get a painting displayed at the upcoming New York World's Fair and demands Margaret paint her "masterpiece".
-Jane sneaks into the studio when Margaret is working on the huge painting, Tomorrow Forever, and says she already knew Margaret was really the artist.
+Jane sneaks into the studio when Margaret is working on the huge painting, "Tomorrow Forever", and says she already knew Margaret was really the artist.

-At a party, Walter becomes angry after reading John Canaday's scathing review of Tomorrow Forever, which leads the Fair not to exhibit the painting, and confronts the critic.
-At home, he drunkenly blames Margaret for the failure.
-He throws lit matches at her and Jane, who escape and lock themselves in the studio.
-As he continues to throw lit matches and nearly sets the house on fire, they run away from home.
+At a party, Walter becomes angry after reading John Canaday's scathing review of "Tomorrow Forever", which leads the Fair not to exhibit the painting, and confronts the critic.
+At home, he drunkenly blames Margaret for the failure of the painting and becomes violent.
+Along with her daughter, she runs and locks them both in the studio in an attempt to stay away from harm.
+He then starts throwing lit matches through the studio's keyhole at her and Jane.
+As he continues to throw lit matches and nearly sets the house on fire, both Margaret and Jane manage to escape, take the car, and drive away from home.